Makeblock-official/Makeblock-Libraries/README.md

 1. Download the source from the git https://github.com/Makeblock-official/Makeblock-Libraries

-2. copy the makeblock folder to your arduino default library.
-Your Arduino library folder should now look like this
-   (on Windows): [arduino installation directory]\libraries\makeblock\src
-   (on MACOS): [arduino Package Contents]\contents\Java\libraries\makeblock\src

-3. Open the Arduino Application.
-(If it's already open, you will need to restart it to see changes.)
+2. In the Arduino IDE: "Sketch-> Include Library-> Add .ZIP Library-> select the downloaded file-> Open"

-4. Click "File-> Examples".
+3. Click "File-> Examples".
 Here are some test programs in "MakeBlockDrive->"

-5. Depending on the type of board you're using, you need to modify the header file to match.
+4. Depending on the type of board you're using, you need to modify the header file to match.
    For example, if you're using a mCore.
 You should change `#include <MeOrion.h>` to `#include <MeMCore.h>` Corresponding boards and there header file are: